 - Made for the “everyman”.

-This makes it especially good for bloggers – we’re already juggling so many hats, so it’s nice to use a tool that’s easy to dive into and start using straight away.
+It’s especially good for bloggers – we’re already juggling so many hats, so it’s nice to use a tool that’s easy to dive into and start using straight away.

 - Simple dashboard with easy to understand “traffic light” system.